All About Salik Dubai

 - In case of insufficient funds, the Salik account should be recharged within 5 working days.

 Besides, if you can also park your vehicles for free during public holidays.
-For instance, the Road and Transportation Authority has announced free car parking in Dubai during Eil Al Adha 2022 break.
+For instance, the RTA has announced free car parking in Dubai during Eil Al Adha.

 FAQS